UltraEngine/Documentation/CPP/Process_Terminate.md

 # Process::Terminate #

 This method forcefully quits a running process.
-Generally you should use [Process::Wait](Process_Wait.md) to wait for a running process to exit on its own.

 ## Syntax ##

 - void **Terminate**()

+## Remarks ##

+Generally you should not terminate a running process, but should call [Process::Wait](Process_Wait.md) to wait for the process to exit on its own.

 ## Example ##